Armenia Azerbaijan Conflict ‘Blueprint for Future Warfare’

 A demonstration of the same was displayed by the Chinese last month.

+A defense and strategic analyst based in Asia Pacific says, “Unmanned hardware is gradually becoming the norm as the first point of remote contact even outside NATO and Israeli forces”.
+This development is “a clear inflection point in combat technology”, he says.

-The crises is unfolding in Russia’s backyard.
-“It could mark a turning point in Vladimir Putin’s rule and put him at risk of losing influence in the former Soviet Union,” says WSJ.
+Crises is unfolding in Russia’s backyard, observers say.
+“It could mark a turning point in Vladimir Putin’s rule and put him at risk of losing influence in the former Soviet Union,” according to WSJ.

-“If the crises drag on, yes it could possibly unleash a domino effect in the wider region” says an observer.
+“If the crises drag on, yes, it could possibly unleash a domino effect in the wider region” says one regional observer.